bbux-dev/datacraft/docs/source/usage.rst

      }
    }

 In the above spec the number of users created will be weighted so that half the time there are two, and the other half there are three or four.
 NOTE: It is important to make sure that the ``count`` param is equal to the maximum number that will be indexed.
 If it is less, then there will be empty line items whenever the num_users exceeds the count.

 Field Groups
 ------------

 Field groups provide a mechanism to generate different subsets of the defined fields together.
 This can be useful when modeling data that contains field that are not present in all records.
 There are several formats that are supported for Field Groups.
-Field Groups are defined in a root section of the document named ``field_groups``.
+Field Groups are defined in a root section of the document named ``field_groups`` or as parte of ``nested`` Field Specs.
 Below is an example spec with no ``field_groups`` defined.

 .. code-block:: json